 The farm is beautifully located between two lakes surrounded by red-colored houses.
 Today it is a countryside resort with a hotel, cabins and motorhome pitches.
 Guests can enjoy fresh tomatoes and other vegetables from the aquaponics farm for breakfast.

 It is perfect for kids wanting to see and experience farm life, such as collecting eggs from the hen house or feeding the pigs with the left-overs from the kitchen.

 They also offer both exciting and calm activities for the whole family, including lake fishing, canoeing, a wood burning sauna and forest hiking.
 There is also the possibility to celebrate a typical Swedish Midsummer with smoked Tilapia fish.

-If you want to try a smoked Tilapia, you can order at Go Nature Market (only in Swedish at the moment).
+If you want to try a smoked Tilapia, you can order at Go Nature Market.
 It is a new collaboration, a “showroom” for rural products and experiences within the network Go Nature Trip.

 Malin and Magnus also have plans to invest more in their outdoor cooking experience.
 It is one of the most popular thing to do in Sweden.

 “We want to showcase the fantastic Swedish countryside.” says Malin.
 “We work closely with other companies interested in looking to develop sustainable Swedish countryside tourism.”